MileHacker Logo

 Travel Tip

-Always keep digital copies of your passport, visa, and flight tickets on your phone or in cloud storage.
-This backup is valuable if physical documents are lost or stolen.
+Always keep digital copies of your passport, visa, and airline tickets on your phone or in cloud storage.
+This backup is of great worth if physical documents are lost or stolen.